Coronavirus Australia: Why Covid-19 isn't going anywhere soon

 Covid-19 appears entrenched in the community.
 It's certainly no longer confined to cruise ship passengers.
 It's not as easily traced as a returning tourist.

-Instead, the virus is now feeding off entrenched weaknesses in our society.
+Instead, the virus is now feeding off entrenched weaknesses in Australia's society.

 COMPLACENCY: A FATAL BLUNDER